vislearn/multi-matching-optimization/doc/source/index.rst

 Why pylibmgm?
 -------------
-Pylibmgm contains state-of-the-art solvers for Graph Matching and Multi-Graph Matching problems, wrapped in an easy to use Python interface.
+Pylibmgm contains state-of-the-art solvers for Graph Matching and Multi-Graph Matching problems, wrapped in an easy-to-use Python interface.

 For Graph Matching, we provide the dual Fusion Moves solver [2]_.
-For Multi-Graph Matching, we provide GREEDA [1]_, our newest solver which prompted us to create to this package.
+For Multi-Graph Matching, we provide GREEDA [1]_, our newest solver which prompted us to create this package.

 In contrast to other competitor algorithms, our solvers: